 Flank steak is a great cut, and very well priced.
 It has loads of flavor, and it takes very little time to grill.
 The flank steak comes from the cow’s belly and contains a lot of muscle fibers.
 The trick to cook it is to use very high heat, for a short period of time, and let it rest after.

-When the grill is burning hot, it is time to place the steak on the grate.
+- When the grill is burning hot, it is time to place the steak on the grate.
 Give it a good sear, then flip it and sear the other side also.
 Then flip it two more times.
-You sear it twice on each side, flipping often helps keep the juices in.
+You sear it twice on each side, flipping often cooks it faster.
 It only takes minutes to sear a flank steak.
-Remove it from the grill and let it rest a couple of minutes, allowing the juices to redistribute evenly.
-This a great opportunity to use a board sauce/resting butter if you feel like it.
-Add salt and pepper to taste, cut across the grain, and enjoy!

 - I served this with potato gratin and fresh green asparagus.